zealot128/Photo-Gallery/README.md

 rake db:setup  # migrate and create a new user "share" with password "password" rails server -p 3000
 # server is started on port 3000
-# edit config/features.yml and config and change settings
 ```

 This will also create a new user with name "share" and password "password".
 This can be changed later.